osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 5](task5.png)

 **Explanation**
-- cut takes the first name and last name.
+- cut -d ' ' -f 1,2 extracts the first and last name from each line.
-- sort arranges the names alphabetically.
+- sort arranges all names alphabetically.
 - uniq -c counts how many times each name appears.
-- sort -nr sorts the results from most to least common.
+- sort -nr orders these counts from most to least frequent.
-- head -10 shows the top ten names.
+- head -10 displays the ten most common names.

 ### 6. How many unique users are in app_small.log?